Lesson video

 An adjective often comes before the noun it is describing, like kind vet, patient doctor.

-You are going to circle, if you have it in front of you, or just point to the adjective in each sentence.
+For our first task, you are going to circle, if you have it in front of you, or just point to the adjective in each sentence.

-Remember, an adjective describes the noun, so search for your noun, and then try and find your adjective.
+Remember, an adjective describes the noun, so search for your noun and then try and find your adjective.

 Another clue is that your adjective will come before the noun.